Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-Young people become self-directing, productive, contributing members of society through 4-H. Meriwether County Extension 4-H Agent Ashley Harman works with homeschooled and local public-school students, delivering educational opportunities for youth in grades five through 12.
+Young people become self-directing, productive, contributing members of society through 4-H. Meriwether County Extension 4-H Agent Ashley Harman works with local homeschooled and public-school students, delivering educational opportunities for youth in grades five through 12.
 Our program complements and enhances basic, grade-level curriculum by bringing UGA resources to classrooms where 4-H programs are taught.
 The Meriwether County 4-H Club offers opportunities for youths of all ages.
 District Project Achievement gives 4-H’ers the opportunity to present a project from areas of their choosing.
-These projects can highlight any hobby or interests the 4-H’er may have.
+These projects can highlight any hobby or interest the 4-H’er may have.
 This is a great tool to build public-speaking skills and to showcase 4-H’ers work and success.
 It also helps boost self-confidence in and out of the classroom.
-Meriwether County 4-H’ers can take advantage of spending a week at one of Georgia’s five 4-H centers.
-They can participate in our shooting-sports program by joining the archery or shotgun teams.
-Volunteer leaders offer their skills to help in the programs.
+Meriwether County 4-H’ers can take advantage of spending a week at one of Georgia’s five 4-H centers for summer camp.
+They can participate in our shooting-sports program by joining the shotgun team.
+Volunteer leaders offer their skills to help in these programs.
 During the summer, 4-H’ers can take part in many day camp opportunities.
-4-H’ers will have the opportunity to learn to live healthier lives through nutrition and physical fitness.
+4-H’ers have the opportunity to learn to live healthier lives through nutrition and physical fitness.
 Meriwether County 4-H believes in giving back to the community through service and contributions to local charities and events.
 Everyone works together for the common goal of engaging children to become self-sufficient adults who contribute to society.